uswds/uswds-site/pages/whats-new/overview.md

 {% capture blog %}
 ## Latest blog posts

-You can read more about the Standards on the 18F blog, where we cover the latest development releases as well as interviews with the teams from across government who have successfully implemented the Standards at their agencies.
+You can read more about the Design System on the 18F blog, where we cover the latest development releases as well as interviews with the teams from across government who have successfully implemented the Design System at their agencies.

 <a href="https://18f.gsa.gov/tags/web-design-standards/" class="usa-button">Read the latest blog posts</a>
 {% endcapture %}

 {% capture in_wild %}
-## Standards in the wild
+## Design System in the wild

-Interested in seeing who else is using the U.S. Web Design Standards?
+Interested in seeing who else is using the U.S. Web Design System?
 We maintain a list of sites in our GitHub repo.
 Feel free to [open an issue](https://github.com/18F/web-design-standards-assets/issues/new) or [email us](mailto:uswebdesignstandards@gsa.gov) if you’d like to add your